bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 It was fixed.
 The problem of this fix is that it was a slow fix.
 So every time there's a new block coming in, you have to check every transaction to make sure that it doesn't already exist and this check is expensive, requires a lot of disk reading.
-Unfortunately and so there was a way to speed it up, the way to speed it up was to make, to force the `Coinbase` transaction to have the block height in it.
+Unfortunately and so there was a way to speed it up, the way to speed it up was to make, to force the `Coinbase transaction` to have the block height in it.
-So that makes every `Coinbase` transaction unique, and since every transaction eventually descends from a `Coinbase` transaction, every descendant is unique.
+So that makes every `Coinbase transaction` unique, and since every transaction eventually descends from a `Coinbase transaction`, every descendant is unique.

 Speaker 0: 00:46:12